abpframework/abp/docs/en/Blog-Posts/2021-10-05 v5_0_Beta1/POST.md

 ### Migration Notes & Breaking Changes

 This is a major version and there are some breaking changes and upgrade steps.
-Please see the [migration document](https://docs.abp.io/en/abp/5.0/Migration-Guides/Abp-5_0) for all the details.

 Here, a list of important breaking changes in this version:

 * Upgraded to .NET 6.0-rc.1, so you need to move your solution to .NET 6.0 if you want to use the ABP 5.0.
 * `IRepository` doesn't inherit from `IQueryable` anymore.
 It was already made obsolete in 4.2.
 * Removed NGXS and states from the Angular UI.
 * Removed gulp dependency from the MVC / Razor Pages UI in favor of `abp install-libs` command of ABP CLI.

-You can see all [the closed issues and pull request](https://github.com/abpframework/abp/releases/tag/5.0.0-beta.1) on GitHub.
+Please see the [migration document](https://docs.abp.io/en/abp/5.0/Migration-Guides/Abp-5_0) for all the details.
+You can also see all [the closed issues and pull request](https://github.com/abpframework/abp/releases/tag/5.0.0-beta.1) on GitHub.

 ## What's new with Beta 1?